Rang3l2/HTB-Walkthroughs/Medium-Seal.md

       path: /opt/backups/files/
 ```

 The Tomcat user had write access to the upload subdirectory in the dashboard filesystem.
 The tester was able to create a file in the upload dircetory which was linked to the SSH private key of the "luis" account.
-The tester used the below command, in the upload directory, to create the link.
+The tester used the below command, in the directory that is backed up, to create the link.
+This caused the process to backup the SSH key.

 ```
 ln -s /home/luis/.ssh/id_rsa id_rsa